 Toddlers love to point.
 It’s a communication tool and some books lend themselves well to pointing and touching.
 We call these interactive books.

 Books with sounds and lift-the-flaps fall into this category.
-Check out these favorite interactive books.—>Interactive Books for Kids
+Check out these favorite interactive books.—>Interactive Books for Toddlers

 Books are also a great teaching tool.
 Toddlers acquire new vocabulary so quickly and books are a great way to introduce and reinforce new vocabulary.